Roslea Shamrocks GFC

-Roslea Shamrocks is a Gaelic football club based in Rosslea, County Fermanagh, Northern Ireland.
+Roslea Shamrocks is a Gaelic football club based in Roslea, County Fermanagh, Northern Ireland.

 History

 The club was founded as Roslea First Fermanaghs in 1888.
 They were later known as Fág a Ballagh, then became Roslea Shamrocks in 1906, the name they have kept since (except for one season, 1944, when a merger with Aghdrumsee gave them the name Dresternan Shamrocks).

 Roslea Shamrocks have won twelve Fermanagh Senior Football Championships, the most recent in 2014.
 They reached the final of the Ulster Senior Club Football Championship in 1982.